igor71/R-Studio/README.md

 Once you are logged into web interface, you can add R packages by issuing following comman:

 `install.packages("<package-name"), e.g install.packages("tidyverse")`

+After packages installation need to save docker image so all packages will be available on next run:

+`docker commit <docker_id> yi/r-studio:<tag> ## tag can be 0.1, 0.2 and so on`

 ### Original WIKI and repos are here: